Corvette C3 Restomod vs. Original

 For investment purposes, originals tend to hold greater appeal.
 Restomods are better for those prioritizing the driving experience over future returns.
 However, in recent auctions, there has been a trend of restomod car prices rising significantly compared to stock cars.

-Corvette C3 prices
+Corvette C3 auction prices chart

 Corvette C3 auction prices on BringATrailer.com